watchexec/cargo-watch/README.md

 ### I want to embed Cargo Watch in my own (Rust) tool

-You cannot do that directly.
-You may of course call `cargo-watch` as any other program, but if you want to directly / statically embed it, that's not possible.
-But!
-Cargo Watch is built on top of [Watchexec], Watchexec is itself built on [Notify], and both of these can be used as Rust libraries.
+It is not recommended to do that directly.
+You may of course call `cargo-watch` as any other program, and technically it exposes an (undocumented) library that could be directly / statically embedded.
+If you have no other option, that may be your best bet.

+However, for most cases, consider building on top of [Watchexec] instead.
+That is itself built on [Notify], and both of these can be used as Rust libraries.

 - If you want to build a tool that runs, restarts, and otherwise manages commands in response to file changes, you'll most probably want to use